IstatCooperation/SDGs/README.md

 ## How to build
 Download and unzip the source code in your workspace or import the project in Visual Studio.
-Before building the application you must create and populate a SDGs database.
-You can use the sql scripts:
+Before building the application, you must create and populate a SDGs database.
+You can use the following sql scripts:
 ```
 cd SDGs\SDGs_WA\SQL_script;
->Sqlcmd -S .\{instanceSQLSERVER} -i create_SDGs_WA.sql
+> Sqlcmd -S .\{instanceSQLSERVER} -i create_SDGs_WA.sql
->Sqlcmd -S .\{instanceSQLSERVER} -i populate_SDGs_WA.sql
+> Sqlcmd -S .\{instanceSQLSERVER} -i populate_SDGs_WA.sql
 ```
-The scripts creates and polpulates  the SDGs_WA database with arabic metadata SDGs examples.
+The scripts create and polpulate the SDGs_WA database with arabic metadata SDGs examples.

 The script will populate the `USERS/ROLES` tables with the `SDGs WA` users:
 ```